Is it safe to take Gaviscon for pregnancy heartburn?

 - Cutting out citrus fruits, juices and other acid-type foods such as pickles

 - Decreasing oily food

 - Eating smaller meals, little and often

-What if nothing is working?
+What if nothing is working for my pregnancy heartburn?

 If over-the-counter antacids don't work, then do check back in with your doctor.
 There are various prescription medicines for heartburn, which are safe to use in pregnancy, such as ranitidine and omeprazole.